steingrd/django-development-utils/docs/overview.rst

 Commands
 ========

-django-management-utils comes with the following commands:
+django-development-utils comes with the following commands:

  * createadmin -- creates a skeleton admin.py module for a given application.